mt-mods/3d_armor/3d_armor/README.txt

 armor:remove_all(player)

-Remove all armors from the player's inventory without triggering any callback.
+Removes all armors from the player's inventory without triggering any callback.

 Item Callbacks: